Philadelphia police 'bolstering patrols' near Asian communities, businesses following Atlanta-area shootings

 About an hour later, police responding to a call about a robbery found three women dead from apparent gunshot wounds at Gold Spa near Atlanta's Buckhead area.
 Officers then learned of a call reporting shots fired across the street, at Aromatherapy Spa, and found another woman apparently shot dead.

-"We are continuing to monitor the events around the tragic shooting of Asian Americans in Atlanta," Philadelphia police said on Twitter.
+"We are continuing to monitor the events around the tragic shooting of Asian Americans in Atlanta," Philadelphia police said on Twitter Wednesday morning.
 "While there is currently no known connection to our area, out of an abundance of caution, we have bolstered patrols around Asian communities and businesses."

 We are continuing to monitor the events around the tragic shooting of Asian Americans in Atlanta.
 While there is currently no known connection to our area, out of an abundance of caution, we have bolstered patrols around Asian communities and businesses— Philadelphia Police (@PhillyPolice) March 17, 2021